 Verizon Family Plans

 Similar to Sprint, Verizon's family plans, which are delved into further here, are integrated into the new Verizon plans.
-You are able to add up to ten lines to the plans.
-However, Verizon might appear to bear an edge over Sprint: after all, you'll receive an extra 2G of data per line.
+In other words, you are able to add additional lines to the plans.

 Coverage is important, to say the least.
 You need to make sure that your call is reliable in most, if not all, areas.
 You don't want to have a situation where your call with a potential employer or important figure dropped.
 So when it comes to Sprint vs. Verizon coverage, which earns the gold star?